georged/enabler/content/post/introduction.md

 ## One to one

-For the first time I dipped my toes into CRM pond around CRM 3.0.
+For the first time I dipped my toes into the CRM pond around CRM 3.0.
 I liked what I saw but there were gaps.
 In the product itself, in the documentation, and the best practices.
 Cue [CRM 4.0](https://en.wikipedia.org/wiki/Microsoft_Dynamics_CRM#Microsoft_Dynamics_CRM_4.0.0 "CRM 4.0 History on Wikipedia"), released in December 2007.
 It introduced multi-tenancy (making hosting a reality), added multi-lingual and multi-currency capabilities, introduced plugin model alongside with the Dynamic Entity concept, to name but a few.
 By that time, I was a convert.
 Adoption was growing, and community started to form around it.

 How did you participate in the community activities back in 2007?
 Newsgroups.
 Download new posts, write the replies before anyone else does, upload back.
 Inspired by the legendary Michael Höhne from Stunnware (filtered lookup for CRM 4, anyone?), I was all over it and loved it.

-My MVP award email landed directly into spam folder (as they continue to this day) in July 2008.
+My MVP award email landed directly into the spam folder (as they continue to this day) in July 2008.
 I was not expecting it, I was busy watching US Open.
 In fact, I didn't know much about MVP program at all, I was just doing what I enjoyed, mostly late at night when the family was asleep.
 Those were *lonely* times, but the feeling of *nongenderspecifichood* was growing with every single reply marked as an answer.

 {{% notice tip Lesson learned %}}
 Doing it solo is fine, it really depends on a personality.
 Consistency, perseverance, and active engagement are the keys.{{% /notice %}}